-Office hours from 9 a.m. to 4 p.m.
+Office hours from 9 a. m. to 4 p. m.

 Comptroller's Office, West end, New County Court

 House.

-1-Bureau for the collection of the revenue accruing from rents and interest on bonds and mortgages, and revenue arising from the use or sale of property belonging to or managed by she City- Ground floor, West end, New County Court House.
+1-Bureau for the collection of the revenue accruing from rents and interest on bonds and mortgages, and revenue arising from the use or sale of property belonging to or managed by the City- Ground floor, West end, New County Court House.
 2-Bureau for the Collection of Taxes- Brown-stone building, City Hall Park.
-3-Bureau for the collection of arrear of taxes and Amessments and of water rents- Ground floor, West end, New County Court House.
+3-Bureau for the collection of arrear of taxes and Assessments and of water rents- Gound floor, West end, New County Court House.
+4-Auditing Bureau-

+Assessments and of water rents- Ground floor, West end, New County Court House.
 4-Auditing Bureau- Main floor, west end, New County Court House.
-5-Bureau of Licenses.
-1 Ground floor, west end, New 6-Bureau of Markets-1 County Court House.
-7-Bureau for the reception of all moneys paid into the Treasury, in the City and for the payment of money on warrants drawn by the Comptroller and countersigned by the Mayor- Office of Chamberlain and County Treasurer.
-Main floor west end, New County Court House.
+5-Bureau of Licenses. \ Ground floor, west end, New 6-Bureau of Markets-\ County Court House.
+7-Bureau for the reception of all moneys paid into the Treasury, in the City and for the payment of money on warrants drawn by the Comptrolier and countersigned by the Mayor- (Office of Chamberlain and County Treasurer.)
+Main floor, west end, New County Court House.
 8-Bureau for the Collection of Assessments- Governor's room, City Hall (temporarily.)